shimmercat/mousebox/README.md

 need to navigate to https://www.example.com:4043/ when testing your site over https:// .

-An alternative that will make your life a lot simpler  is to use a special developer profile in your browser and configure it to use a SOCKS proxy at IP port 127.0.0.1:9871.
+An alternative that will make your life a lot simpler  is to use a special developer profile in your browser and configure it to use a SOCKS proxy at address 127.0.0.1:9871.
 [Here is how you do it in Google Chrome](https://www.chromium.org/developers/design-documents/network-stack/socks-proxy).
 The instructions to do it in Firefox can be found [here](http://www.commandlineisking.com/2008/09/firefox-have-your-proxy-do-dns-lookups.html).
-The instructions in the links above are geared towards also doing DNS resolution through the SOCKS proxy, that is needed of course.
+The instructions in the links above prescribe DNS resolution through the SOCKS proxy, that is needed of course.

 Then use the --devlove option of Shimmercat: